blueskyfish/simple-http-client/readme.md

-Kirchnerei &copy; 2015

 # Simple HTTP Client

 A simple HTTP client that has no dependencies on other libraries.
-It will only be used in Java contained classes.
+Only Java classes are used, which are included in the Java Runtime.

 ## Overview